-Within the ethics application system in Sussex Direct, the "help" buttons for each section contain quite a lot of information on how to complete your form.
+Within the ethics application system in Sussex Direct, the "help" () buttons for each contain quite a lot of information on how to complete your form.
 Many applications are returned to applicants before they can be sent to CREC members for review because they are incomplete and/or unclear.
 Common problems (and solutions) are noted below.

-A project only needs to be reviewed by the CREC once.
+A project only needs to be reviewed by the CREC once:

 - If you already have CREC (or NHS, etc.) approval for a "high risk" study, then you need to apply for an amendment in which you will name the students and provide updated material.
 This amendment should be approved swiftly by Chair's action.
-Students may then apply to the School Research Ethics Officer (SREO) for approval, making a case for expedited review as a "low risk" project as long as they explain the prior approval and attach evidence of this (as well as all the recruitment, information, consent and debrief material). - If two (or more) students are working on the same project, then only one application needs to be submitted to the CREC, preferably by the supervisor.
+Students may then apply to the School Research Ethics Officer (SREO) for approval, making a case for expedited review as a "low risk" project as long as they explain the prior approval and attach evidence of this (as well as all the recruitment, information, consent and debrief material).
+If no changes are to be made other than adding students to the project, then the students can apply to the SREO (i.e. supervisor does not need to reapply). - If two (or more) students are working on the same project, then only one application needs to be submitted to the CREC, preferably by the supervisor.
 However, for course requirements all students will need to complete an ethics application.
 A student, or preferably, the supervisor can submit the "formal" high-risk application, naming all the students that will work on the project and when approval has been obtained the other students working on the project may apply to the SREO, making a case for expedited review as a "low risk" project as long as they explain the prior approval and attach evidence of this (as well as all the recruitment, information, consent and debrief material).